Vyral/sandy-eagon-blog/_drafts/things-every-homeowner-should-do.md

 {% include youtube.html %}

 When you buy a home, the strong temptation is to grab the keys and move in immediately.
 But there are a few things to do before you bring in that first box.

 First, look at your key.
 How many people have had access to your new home before you bought it?
-The previous owner may have given spare keys to friends, family members, and the neighbor's cousin. **This is a good time to change those locks.
+The previous owner may have given spare keys to friends, family members, and the neighbor's cousin.&nbsp;**This is a good time to change those locks.
 Either call a locksmith and having your locks re-keyed or buy new hardware and switch them out.**

 Secondly, change out the air filter in the furnace.
 The previous owner had different scents, so make the home your own by breathing in that fresh air.